 Beards have been on trend for the majority of human history.
 The first recorded instances of barbering as a profession date all the way back to 5000 B.C.
 No matter where or when you look in history, facial hair in all its varieties have been staples of men’s grooming and fashion.
 Considering growing one?
 Already have one and want to up your beard game?
-When compared to the hair on your head, a beard is in a league of its own: you have to treat it right.
-Here are H|M’s beard basics -the do’s and don’ts you always want to keep in mind.
+When compared to the hair on your head, a beard is in a league of its own: you also have to treat it right, but there are an entirely different set of rules for facial here.
+Here are H|M’s beard basics: the do’s and don’ts you always want to keep in mind.

-Beard Basics #1
+Beard Basics #1:

-Do – Use dedicated beard products.
+Do — Use Dedicated Beard Products

-Beard Basics #2
+Beard Basics #2:

-Do – Focus on shape, not size.
+Do — Focus on Shape, Not Size

-Do – Brush your beard daily.
+Do — Brush Your Beard Daily

-Don’t — Neglect your sideburns.
+Don’t — Neglect Your Sideburns

 Tools and Products: How to Keep Your Beard Fresh

 Through our own research and personal experience, we do have some favorite tools and products to up your beard game.
-As a note, we are not affiliated with these brands; they are simply products we love, and we want to pass our knowledge of them on to you.
+As a note, we are not affiliated with these brands.
+They are simply products we love, and we want to pass our knowledge of them on to you.

-You can find it on Amazon for $50, which is a great price, even if you were just purchasing the trimmer itself.
+You can find it on Amazon for $50, which is a great price even if you were just purchasing the trimmer itself.
 Instead, you get the trimmer, with an LED battery life display, so you never end up with a dead trimmer and a half shaved beard.
-Included in the kit is a hair trimmer head, a beard trimmer head, a detail trimmer head, a body groomer head, a fine-point nose and ear trimmer, and six guide combs (one of which is fully adjustable via a dial).
+Also included in the kit is a hair trimmer head, a beard trimmer head, a detail trimmer head, a body groomer head, a fine-point nose and ear trimmer, and six guide combs (one of which is fully adjustable via a dial).
 The machine itself also has an adjustment switch to get lengths in between the available comb options.
 It has a full sixty minutes battery life and has everything you need to look fresh, head-to-toe.

-For only $25, you get full-size bottles of their beard wash and beard conditioner in the Devil’s Delight scent – an intoxicating mash-up of sweet black pepper and sandalwood, and a favorite among clients of our barber on staff.
+For only $25, you get full-size bottles of their beard wash and beard conditioner in the Devil’s Delight scent.
+Devil’s Delight is an intoxicating mash-up of sweet black pepper and sandalwood.
+It’s a favorite among clients of our barber on staff.
 Also included in the kit is a boar-bristle brush – densely packed with bristles and soft on the skin.
 Use the products and brush daily to keep your beard looking fresh.

 As mentioned above, beards are a tale as old as time.
-They’re a men’s grooming staple, and growing one can absolutely accentuate your look and make a statement about who you are.
+They’re a men’s grooming staple, and growing one can undoubtedly accentuate your look and make a statement about who you are.
 But they are their own sort of animal – they require a completely different level of care than the hair on your head.
-Use H|Ms beard basics tips, tools, and products to put your best face forward, and grow a beard that some men can only dream about.
+Use H|M’s beard basics tips, tools, and products to put your best face forward, and grow a beard that some men can only dream about.
 Rock the beard, gentlemen, but always, always remember to do it right.